UPDATES

 By Janice Hayes-Williams

 They walked through the old Ward 4 of Annapolis, a community rich with a glorious history from ship building to brick making, the center of enterprise for both blacks and Jews, a self reliant community, powerful in its numbers, and always influencing city and county politics....
-See Full Story
+Read Full Story (PDF)

 Copyright © 2008 Capital Gazette Communications